Rats by Remco van Rotterdam

 Later career

-Like most cartoonists from this new wave, De Korte disappeared off the comics radar in the mid-1980s.
+Like most cartoonists from De Waarheid's comic section, De Korte disappeared from the comics radar in the mid-1980s.
 He spent the following decades working as a teacher at primary schools in Rotterdam.
-Since 1990 he additionally continued to work as a designer on several projects involving theatre design, interior decoration and furniture.
-His companies Onwijs and eeZee Media are specialized in educational multimedia and communication projects since the mid- 1990s.
+Since 1990, he additionally worked as a designer on several projects involving theater design, interior decoration and furniture.
+His companies Onwijs (1994- ) and eeZee Media (1995-2017) are specialized in educational multimedia and communication projects for public institutions (libraries, museums), education, health and other care and businesses.
+In 1990, his illustrations appeared in the Dutch literary-scientific magazine Vooys.

 'Rats'.
 The woman complains that she suffers from back pains and a violent husband.
 The doctor advises her to "kick".